OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-community.md

   reviewers.
 With that said, please note that only two approving reviewers are **required** to merge your pull request.

 - Two reviews should be selected for each PR.
-One reviewer from the creator’s team and one reviewer from the integration team.
-Both reviewers should utilize the netlify preview feature.
+One reviewer should originate from the creator’s team and the other from the integration team.
+Both of these reviewers should carefully review both the new source code and technical writing and the preview of the web site created by Netlify.

-- Once both reviewers have agreed that the PR does not have any issues, the addition will be added.
+- Once both reviewers have agreed that the PR does not have any mistakes, a member of the integration team or the course instructor will merge it and then Netlify's servers will build and deploy the site.

-- Please tag for reviews one member of your team and one additional individual who has expertise in reviewing the content of your pull request.